akshatmittal2002/vr-electrical-lab/README.md

 # VR electrical lab
 Develop electrical circuits and understand how current flows through electrons and its effect on various components in virtual reality.
 Note: We have used the Oculus Rift HMD for our testing, and the below steps are in accordance with its controls.
-The version of Unity used was -

 ## Steps to make a circuit:
 1. Start the project using Unity hub on your system.
 Connect the HMD to the system.